One habit fails alone.

 Chapter IIHow does the compound effect make habit stacking work?

 The mechanism is multiplicative.
-Each stacked habit produces a small compounding gain in its domain.
-Stack ten small habits across movement, nutrition, sleep, work, and relationships, and the compounding gains multiply.
-Someone running three stacks for a year is dramatically ahead of someone running none, not by the sum of the individual improvements but by the product of them, because each improvement enables the next.
+Each stacked habit produces a small gain in its own domain, and the gains feed each other: better sleep improves the morning workout, the workout improves focus, focus improves the work.
+Someone running three stacks for a year is dramatically ahead of someone running none, not by the sum of the improvements but by the product of them, because each improvement enables the next.

 Chapter IIIWhat is the Valley of Disappointment?